samplejs/samplejs.github.io/samples/_posts/2000-01-04-functions.md

 ##passing values into functions

 Functions allow values to be passed in via arguments properties set in its definition.
-However, this is not to only data passed into the function, there are also the `arguments` and `this` variables that get populated:
+However, this is not the only data passed into a function.
+There are also the `arguments` and `this` variables, that become available:

 {% include codepen-sample.html title="functions - passing values in" slug="jhdzE" %}

-##the arguments variable
+##the arguments object

-The {% include inline-resource.html code="arguments object" resource="docs-arguments-object" %} looks very much like an array, however it is just an object with indexed properties.
+The {% include inline-resource.html code="arguments" resource="docs-arguments-object" %} object looks very much like an array, however it is just an object with indexed properties.
 In the code below, it shows a method to convert this object into an array using the {% include inline-resource.html code="Array.prototype.slice()" resource="docs-array-prototype-slice" %} function:

 {% include codepen-sample.html title="functions - arguments and this" slug="ibEfa" %}

-When using `arguments`, there are {% include inline-resource.html label="some performance issues" resource="optimization-killers-managing-arguments" %} that may need to be considered -&mdash; which will be important if and when code optimisation is an issue.
+When using `arguments`, there are {% include inline-resource.html label="some performance issues" resource="optimization-killers-managing-arguments" %} that may need to be considered &mdash; which will be important if and when code optimisation becomes an issue.

-##invocation approaches

-Invocation
+##the this keyword

+For a function, the context of the {% include inline-resource.html code="this" resource="docs-this" %} keyword depends on how the functions is invoked.

+When invoked as a function, as has been shown so far, `this` represents the global context &mdash; meaning it will contain all variables that have been defined globally.

+However, when the function is invoked in alternative ways, the context of `this` changes ...

+##multiple ways to invoke a function

+So far on this page every function has been invoked on their own, however it turns out that JavaScript provides at least five invocation approaches:

+1. As a function &mdash; `myfunction(arg1, arg2);` _ALREADY COVERED_
+2. As a method on an object &mdash; `myobject.afunction(arg1, arg2);`
+3. As a constructor &mdash; `var anInstance = new MyFunction(arg1, arg2);`
+4. Via the `call()` &mdash;  `myfunction.call(thisContext, arg1, arg2);`
+5. Via the `apply()` &mdash; `myfunction.apply(thisContext, anArrayOfArguments);`

+When the function is invoked as a method, the `this` keyword is set with the context of the object before the `.` symbol.
+For a constructor, the context of `this` is a new object.

+In the code below, there are examples showing method and constructor invocations:

 {% include codepen-sample.html title="functions - invocation approaches" slug="ItvLx" %}

-Forcing the context
+The {% include inline-resource.html code="call()" resource="docs-function-prototype-call" %} and {% include inline-resource.html code="apply()" resource="docs-function-prototype-apply" %} functions allow the context of `this` to be changed programatically:

 {% include codepen-sample.html title="functions - forcing the context" slug="swbaf" %}